 Cymbalta Side Effects

-Cymbalta, similar to other medications, might lead to side effects.
-Some of these can be serious and even life-threatening.
-Cymbalta often causes side effects like nausea, vomiting, dizziness, and drowsiness.
-You might also experience headaches, fatigue, or feel lethargic.
-It can lead to insomnia, disrupt sleep, increase sweating, cause a dry mouth, lead to constipation, and result in either weight gain or loss.
-These symptoms can vary in intensity and may affect individuals differently.
+Like many drugs, Cymbalta may cause side effects.
+Among these, some can be rather severe and even fatal.
+Common side effects from Cymbalta include nausea, vomiting, vertigo, and drowsiness.
+You might also feel lethargic, have headaches or tiredness.
+It can cause insomnia, interfere with sleep, cause a dry mouth, constipation, and either weight gain or loss.
+These symptoms can vary in degree and might influence people differently.

 The Cymbalta Ruined My Life Narrative with Severe Withdrawal Symptoms